UCSD-ECE16/ece16-wi2021-jkk004/LAB2.md

 Challenge 1:

 In my code, I used the reading of 2000 because I noticed that that was about where the graph peaked when it got tapped.
 This way may be unconventional, but it got the job done.
-I added a delay of 1100 whenever it was tapped because if I didn't, every tap would add like 10 to the number of taps
+I added a delay of 1100 whenever it was tapped because if I didn't, every tap would add like 10 to the number of taps.
+1100 ms or 1.1 second was just the perfect amount of time for the thing to stop shaking after it got a reading of 2000.

 ![image](https://user-images.githubusercontent.com/62976976/106346183-02534880-626a-11eb-99fe-98aa9b899244.png)